 The Company's loans typically include commitments to fund incremental proceeds to its borrowers over the life of the loan.
-Those future funding commitments are also subject to an allowance for credit losses.
-The allowance for credit losses related to future loan fundings is recorded as a component of other liabilities on the Company's consolidated balance sheets, and not as an offset to the related loan balance.
-This allowance for credit losses is estimated using the same process outlined below for the Company's outstanding loan balances, and changes in this component of the allowance for credit losses similarly flow through the Company's consolidated statements of comprehensive (loss) income.
+Those future funding commitments are also subject to a CECL reserve.
+The CECL reserve related to future loan fundings is recorded as a component of other liabilities on the Company's consolidated balance sheets, and not as an offset to the related loan balance.
+This CECL reserve is estimated using the same process outlined above for the Company's outstanding loan balances, and changes in this component of the CECL reserve will similarly flow through the Company's consolidated statements of operations.